wmaiduo/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+Use npm start to start
+To test the app, there is default test database.
+Login using email user2@example.com and password dishwasher-funk.
+Or go to /register to register as a new user.

 ## Final Product

 !["urls page"](https://github.com/wmaiduo/tinyapp/blob/master/docs/urls-page.png?raw=true)